thymeleaf/thymeleaf-docs/docs/articles/sayhelloextendingthymeleaf5minutes.md

 Dialects
 --------

-Thymeleaf Dialects are sets of features you can use in your templates.
+Thymeleaf Dialects are sets of features we can use in your templates.
 These features include:

--   **Processing logic** specified via *processors* that apply to attributes in your tags (or tags themselves).
+-   **Processing logic** specified via *processors* that apply to attributes in our tags (or tags themselves).
--   **Preprocessing and Postprocessing logic** specified via *pre-processors* and *post-processors* that apply to your template before (pre) or after (post) processing actually takes place.
+-   **Preprocessing and Postprocessing logic** specified via *pre-processors* and *post-processors* that apply to our template before (pre) or after (post) processing actually takes place.
--   **Expression objects** which can be used in Thymeleaf Standard Expressions (like `#arrays`, `#dates`, etc.) in order to perform the specialized operations you might need.
+-   **Expression objects** which can be used in Thymeleaf Standard Expressions (like `#arrays`, `#dates`, etc.) in order to perform the specialized operations we might need.

 All of these features are optional, and a dialect can specify only some of them.
-For example, your dialect might not need to specify any processors, but declare a couple of *expression objects*.
+For example, a dialect might not need to specify any processors, but declare a couple of *expression objects*.

 If you've seen fragments of code written in the *Standard Dialects*, you